eggy03/ferrumx-windows/README.md

 # FAQ

 ### **Q: What version of Windows is required to use this library?**
-FerrumX-Windows has been tested on **Windows 8.1, Windows 10, and Windows 11**.
+FerrumX-Windows has been tested on **Windows 10, and Windows 11**.
-Older systems may work if **PowerShell 5** can be installed.
+Older OSes (7SP1 and 8.1) may work if **PowerShell 5.1** can be installed with Windows Management Framework 5.1.

 ---